kwetiaw-goreng/kwetiaw-goreng.github.io/_posts/2017-07-22-Backup-Manage-Showcase-your-digital-photos-with-Resilio-Sync-Exiftool-and-Plex.md

 Backup, ugh…sounds boring.As a modern day photographer, having a proper backup of your digital photos is a must, but often being overlooked because, well it’s boring and time consuming.
 I personally have tried several different methods but none of them really tick my boxes.
 I used to perform manual backup over network or via USB cable to my home NAS when I “remember” (Not good enough!).
-I have lost few to many important photographs because of this.
+I have lost way too many important photographs because of this.

 My requirements
 1. Automatic backup – must! (from multiple sources ios, android, windows/mac/linux)